top of page

 Background

 On 1 April 2026, the highly anticipated Corporations Amendment (Digital Assets Framework) Bill 2025 ("DAF Legislation") passed both Houses of Australian Parliament.
-On 8 April 2026, the DAF Legislation ireceived Royal Assent on 8 April 2026.
+On 8 April 2026, the DAF Legislation received Royal Assent.

 Key aspects of the new DAF legislation